The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : quasi-free approximation of free energy

-The error terms can be understood as follows.
+The error terms in \eqref{e:qf-ub} can be understood as follows.
 The error $N^2 \ell^3 b^{-1} = (N \ell^2) (N^2 \ell b^{-1})$ is the number of pair interactions via a Yukawa gas of range $\ell$ for particles in neighboring squares; the error $N^2 \ell^2 b$ is the variation of the effective potential $Q$ over a square of size $b$.
-The error terms in the following lower bound cannot be obtained by a simple counting; it relies on higher order cancellation which we will explain later on.
+The error terms in the following lower bound cannot be obtained by a simple counting as the bound relies on higher order cancellations which we will explain later on.